-Turkey hands over presidency of Asia court association
+Turkey hands over presidency of Asia constitutional court association to Indonesia

 ISTANBUL – Turkey’s Constitutional Court chairman Hasim Kilic handed the presidency of Asia's constitutional court association to his Indonesian counterpart, in Istanbul on Tuesday.